 Midway through the novel, Richardson and Valerie ship out with others to retrieve tons of parentless children in a war occurring in South America.
 Sailing to Buenos Aires, we are once more tossed into a verbal battle between Richardson and the sailors regarding social and political viewpoints.
 Docking, he is met by a local contact person, and driven to a hotel.
 Here, he leaves Valerie, in the hotel room, and is met by another contact person.

-Believing this to be a further contact, he innocently accepts the offer, and is captured by…Slavonese soldiers!
+Believing this to be a further contact, he innocently accepts the offer, and is captured by…Slav soldiers!
 Wow, the plot is running really bare by this time, indeed.
 Richardson chuckles it off as bad scenes he often read about in penny dreadfuls.
-They threaten to hold him hostage until he coughs up the death ray schematics.
+They threaten to hold him hostage until he coughs up the amnesia-ray schematics.
 He refuses.
 Ah, but they can be very persuasive.
 He chuckles, and there ensues the usual worldly discussions about conquest.

 Or, had they?
 Come the next chapter, we learn that she actually is still at the hotel in Buenos Aires, with the real contact person that initially met them at the docks.
 He despairs to learn from Valerie that Richardson was picked up, but he had not detailed anyone to do so.
 Worried, he is prepared to search for Richardson, but an aerial raid on Buenos Aires occurs, and they must all seek shelter.
 They and the rescued children hasten to the docks and board the ship.